shanemcc94/Project-4-LeaderBoard/README.md

 Projects
-Menu driven java application in which the user should be permitted to repeatedly choose options froom the menu until exit is selected.
+Menu driven java application in which the user should be permitted to repeatedly choose options from the menu until exit is selected.

 Make use of object orientated programming and file manipulation.